17-codes/imgToBase64/README.md

 # imgToBase64
-converts an image to base64 format
+converts an image to base64 format using javascript